 Professional Conduct and Workplace Ethics: In my interactions with clients and collaborators, I maintain the highest standards of professionalism.
 I adhere to the UK Copyright Act of 1988, ensuring respect for intellectual property and fair practice.
 My contracts reflect transparency, fairness, and mutual respect.
 I advocate for healthy workplace environments and do not tolerate toxicity.
 I firmly believe in collaboration free from bad actors and negative influences.
 My approach is to foster respectful, positive, and productive working relationships where every party's contributions are valued and their rights protected.

 Business Practices: I am committed to fair, transparent, and sustainable pricing that reflects the value of my work while considering market dynamics.
 My approach ensures that collectors and clients always have a clear understanding of what they are purchasing.
 I maintain transparent, upfront pricing for services, including mentorship, workshops, and commissions, reflecting the expertise, time, and resources involved.
 Payment plans are available where appropriate, making my work and services more financially manageable.
-To ensure ongoing dialogue and improvement, I provide opportunities for students and mentees to share feedback, allowing them to share their experiences either anonymously or by name.
+To ensure ongoing dialogue and improvement, I provide opportunities for students and mentees to share feedback, either anonymously or by name.
 I conscientiously review this feedback and incorporate reflections and changes when necessary.

 Artificial Intelligence (AI) Practices: